Flank/flank-dashboard/metrics/web/docs/analysis/deep_links/01_deep_links_analysis.md

 The `DeepLinksNotifier` is responsible for:
 - Processing raw deep links provided by the `NavigationNotifier` into page-specific deep links;
-- Providing page-specific deep links to corresponding page `ChangeNotifier`s to handle them;
+- Providing page-specific deep links to the corresponding page `ChangeNotifier`s to handle them;
 - Handling page-specific deep links updates provided by page `ChangeNotifier`s;
 - Providing deep link updates to the `NavigationNotifier`, which updates the browser history state to save a deep link update in a URL.